SumiSastri/react-basics-to-hooks/docs/react-docs/advanced-concepts/client-server/REST-apis/CRUD.md

 Requests via the REST API calls work with 4 verbs that define the methods of the REST API requests to the server

-1. GET - get documents and files from the server
+1. GET - get documents and files from the backend databases/ cloud storage
-2. POST - Post the data from the browser to the database in the server
+2. POST - Post the data from the front-end browsers (cached data) via a network call to the backend dbs/ cloud stoage
-3. PUT - Update the data from the browser with the new information in the server
+3. PUT - Update the data, a call is sent to the backend and the data available is returned, this data now can be updated in the browser/ front end and sent back to the backend to be stored
-4. DELETE - Delete the information sent from the browser in the database
+4. DELETE - Delete the information sent from the frontend to the backend dbs/ cloud storage

 The query is sent via query-strings - after the URL with a question mark there are query string parameters in key-value pairs